google/codeworld/web/help/GuideUnit1.md

 !!! collapsible: `Couldn't match type Program with Picture`
     Once you've got the hang of using **`&`** to combine pictures, you might be tempted to use it everywhere!

-For example, you might try to write this.
+    For example, you might try to write this:

     ~~~~~
     program = drawingOf(nametag) & drawingOf(border)